seanmajorpayne/seanmajorpayne/README.md

 ## Hey, I'm Sean Payne.

-I am a senior software engineer at Autify, working on automating software testing for mobile apps.<br/>
+I am Engineer #2 at Braid.<br/>
-I'm currently learning Rust and it's quickly becoming my favorite language.
-I primarily work with Go (pretty solid) and Ruby-On-Rails (pretty awful) for my job.
-I've previously coded with Python, C++, C, and once upon a time, Java.<br/>
+I'm currently working with Rust and it's quickly becoming my favorite language.
+In the past, I've worked with Go (pretty solid) and Ruby-On-Rails (pretty awful).
+I've also worked with Python, C++, C, and once upon a time, Java.<br/>

 I'm working with my friend @morganhein on a (soon to be) open-source IMAP/POP3/SMTP email management tool which is meant to fill a gap in servicing protonmail.